jbuckman/jbuckman.github.io/_posts/2023-01-02-rationality-definition-critique.md

 But nonetheless, they persist in privileging rational arguments and conclusions over alternative ways of knowing.
 They may pay lip service to the idea that their frameworks are limited and conclusions suspect, but then go become utility maximizers and longtermists and AI safety researchers anyways.
 I genuinely don't understand it.
-Am I missing something?
-What is going on?
+What am I missing?

 I have a natural predisposition towards rationality, and am an AI researcher, so my circles often tend to be rationalist-adjacent.
 But I'm not worried about an imminent AGI takeover, and I'm not an effective altruist[^1], and in general I would not consider myself a member of the rationalist community.
 I'm put off by what feels like an enormous blind-spot at its heart.
-Rationalists are willing to consider any idea seriously, except for the idea that they should not consider most ideas so seriously.
+Rationalists are willing to consider any idea seriously, except for the idea that they should recognize the signs for when not consider most ideas so seriously.

 ---